mirror/dd-wrt/src/router/frr/doc/user/pim.rst

    Set the pim hello and hold interval for a interface.

-.. clicmd:: ip pim
+.. clicmd:: ip pim [sm | dm | sm-dm]

-   Tell pim that we would like to use this interface to form pim neighbors over.
+   Enable pim on this interface. pim will use this interface to form pim neighbors, and start exchaning pim protocol messages with those neighbors.
+The optional argument determines what mode pim will use this interface for. ``sm`` enables sparse mode, ``dm`` enables dense mode, while ``sm-dm`` enables sparse-dense mode.

    Please note that this command does not enable the reception of IGMP reports on the interface.
 Refer to the next `ip igmp` command for IGMP management.

+.. clicmd:: ip pim ssm prefix-list PREFIX_LIST

+   Configure the Source-Specific-Multicast group range.
+Defaults to 232.0.0.0/8.

+.. clicmd:: ip pim dm prefix-list PREFIX_LIST

+   Limit dense mode multicast to the range configured with prefix-list.
+By default there is no limit.

+.. clicmd:: ip pim allowed-neighbors prefix-list PREFIX_LIST

+   Only establish sessions with PIM neighbors allowed by the prefix-list.

 .. clicmd:: ip pim use-source A.B.C.D